MicrosoftDocs/win32/desktop-src/SecAuthZ/access-mask.md

 ---
-Description: 'Defines standard, specific, and generic rights.
-These rights are used in access control entries (ACEs) and are the primary means of specifying the requested or granted access to an object.' ms.assetid: 'f115ee54-3333-4109-8004-d71904a7a943'
+Description: Defines standard, specific, and generic rights.
+These rights are used in access control entries (ACEs) and are the primary means of specifying the requested or granted access to an object. ms.assetid: f115ee54-3333-4109-8004-d71904a7a943
-title: 'ACCESS\_MASK'
+title: ACCESS\_MASK
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ACCESS\_MASK